Thank you for your patience while we retrieve your images.

 Espiritistas were stigmatized for a long time, being accused of witchcraft because they deal with health through the unfamiliar paradigm of the spirit world, which was completely irreconcilable with the doctrines of both the medical community and the Catholic Church.
 Consequently, espiritistas or traditional healers of Santería and other Latin American Indigenous cultures working with healing through the spirit world were labeled devil worshipers by catholic priests and defamed by medical journals.

 Santeria has been practiced in Cuba for hundreds of years, ever since the first slaves arrived from Nigeria.
-Due to the constant persecution its worshipers were submitted to from its beginnings Santeria is shrouded in secrecy.
-Brought in by Africa’s kidnapped natives and engendered from Nigeria’s Yoruba religion, Santeria was Developed in the African slave communities of the island’s 18th Century sugar plantations, it's a syncretic religion adopting elements of Spanish-imposed Catholicism while maintaining the central beliefs of the Yoruba religion.
-Catholicism was employed as a means to disguise worship many times each Orisha was associated with a specific Christian saint in order to better coneal the creed; Yoruban Chango, for example, is now synonymous with Christianity’s young beheaded Santa Barbara.
+Due to the constant persecution its worshipers were subjected to from its beginnings Santeria was shrouded in secrecy.
+Brought in by Africa’s kidnapped natives and engendered from Nigeria’s Yoruba religion, Santeria was Developed in the African slave communities of the island’s 18th Century sugar plantations.
+It's a syncretic religion that adopted elements of Spanish-imposed Catholicism to disguise worship while maintaining the central beliefs of the Yoruba religion.
+Each Orisha was associated with a specific Christian saint to better conceal the creed; Yoruban Chango, for example, is now synonymous with Christianity’s young, beheaded Santa Barbara.

 The religion owes its survival over the centuries of stigmatization and repression to the prevalence of the oral tradition, with believers passing on, preserving, and nurturing its secrets through countless generations.
 Santeria is not regarded as an official religion by the state, and therefore has no official places of worship, the mixture between the Yoruba and catholic religions has none the less created a creed that is authentically and inherently Cuban.
 Santeria is now a way for Cubans to redeem their denied African history and the cultural roots of a great part of the Cuban population.